IBM/edge-ai-apis/API ReadMes/README_ModelMgmt.md

-# Edge AI Model Management API Overview
+# Getting Started with Edge AI Model Management API

 Maintain the most suitable models at the edge with (1) model fingerprinting and (2) model outlier detection.

+## Overview
 ## 1. Model Fingerprinting
 Model fingerprint solves the problem of model selection, i.e., choosing the most suitable model from a model zoo of pre-trained models.